Foster Swift Business & Tax Law News

 Penalties for failing to file a declaration when required or failing to be truthful in a declaration or notice are severe.
 Any person who submits a material misstatement or omission in a declaration or notice may be liable for a civil fine of up to $250,000 per violation.
 Any person who fails to submit a mandatory declaration may be liable for a civil fine of up to $250,000 or the value of the transaction, whichever is greater.
 If a transaction is completed and is later found to have violated the CFIUS regulations, the transaction may be forced to unwind.

 Although there is an impending change in administration, it is unlikely to change the regulatory framework discussed above because of its relation to national security.
 It is important to note, however, that the President can block covered transactions if he believes they will pose a threat to national security.
 The Biden Administration could take a different view as to what constitutes an actionable threat to national security.

-If your business is considering entering an investment transaction, or other transaction that you think may be covered by CFIUS, please contact Amanda Dernovshek or Jean Schtokal, the authors of this article.
+If your business is considering entering an investment transaction, or other transaction that you think may be covered by CFIUS, please contact Amanda Dernovshek, the author of this article.

 This article is for general information purposes only and SHOULD NOT BE CONSIDERED LEGAL ADVICE.
 The legal landscape surrounding this topic is novel and has changed drastically through the year.
 Please note that there are also other additional advance notices and approval requirements for some foreign ownership or control transaction, including for example requirement under the International Traffic in Arms regulations to provide pre-closing notice to the State Department of transfer of ownership or control to a foreign person or entity under certain circumstances.
 If you have questions about how this information applies to specific circumstances, please contact a Foster Swift business & tax attorney before taking any action.